Stern Advice: How to vet that investment adviser

 In the meantime?
 If you are investing for retirement, find a proxy by which you can measure your adviser.
 Look at a low-cost target date retirement fund for your age group, or use a web site that allows you to monitor “play” portfolios to create a no-brainer portfolio of low-cost stock and bond funds.

-For example, you could check your adviser’s performance against that of the Vanguard Target Retirement Fund at h ttps://personal.vanguard.com/us/funds/vanguard/TargetRetirementList.
+For example, you could check your adviser's performance against that of the Vanguard Target Retirement Fund here

-Or you can create and follow a fake portfolio at Yahoo Finance (h ttp://www.yahoo.com) or Morningstar (ht tp://www.morningstar.com.
+Or you can create and follow a fake portfolio at Yahoo Finance (www.yahoo.com) or Morningstar (www.morningstar.com.

 Over time, of course, your money manager should provide higher returns, net of fees, than the DIY approach.